Certificate in Accounting Technicians Ireland (formerly IATI - INSTITUTE OF ACCOUNTING TECHNICIANS IN IRELAND)

 Minimum Entry Requirements

 Standard minimum entry requirements as defined by Accounting Technicians Ireland (formerly IATI).
-Details can be found on the Accounting Technicians Ireland website.
+It is the responsibility of all students to confirm they meet the Accounting Technicians Ireland entry requirements.

 Accounting Technicians Ireland (formerly known as the IATI) is the leading Accounting Technician body in Ireland with over 10,000 members and students.
 Established in 1983, Accounting Technicians Ireland prides itself on providing an internationally recognised accounting qualification and on promoting the highest educational, technical and ethical standards to its members.
 Its qualification differs from many other academic programmes as it combines professional exams with practical work experience.

 Technicians Ireland, individuals are

 their name, seen by many employers as

 Accounting Technicians enjoy excellent career prospects and there is always a strong demand for their skills in the marketplace.
 They can work in a wide variety of finance roles for many types of organisations, including manufacturing companies, local and central government, the health service, banks and insurance companies and private accountancy firms.

 Self employment is also a possibility for qualified technicians.
 In addition, many who qualify as Accounting Technicians go on to continue their studies, using the qualification as a stepping stone to eventually becoming professional accountants with one of the other accounting bodies.